intel-analytics/ipex-llm/ppml/services/bigdl-kms/README.md

 echo <key_generated_above> | base64
 ```

-Then, deploy easy-kms on kubernetes by one command:
+Then, deploy bigdl-kms on kubernetes by one command:

 ```bash
 bash install-bigdl-kms.sh